logto-io/docs/versioned_docs/version-1.x/docs/recipes/webhooks/configure-webhooks-in-console.md

 Configure webhooks in Logto Console to achieve seamless integration and receive real-time event notifications for your application.
 Enjoy easy configuration, enhanced security, and convenient health monitoring options.

 :::tip
-Alternatively, you also can choose [management API](./management-api.md) to build a webhook.
+Alternatively, you also can choose [Management API](./management-api.md) to build a webhook.
 :::

 ## Create a webhook